QIP 2012 Day 2

 The von Neumann entropy satisfies many inequalities, for example, positivity and the strong subadditivity inequality.
 In this talk, we are interested only in inequalities based on reduced states that are dimension independent.

-Define the entropy vector: for any subset of systems alpha, we define reduced state on alpha, and the associated entropy.
+Define the entropy vector: for any subset of systems $latex alpha$, we define reduced state on $latex alpha$, and the associated entropy.
 Stack all of these entropies into one big vector.
-If we fix the number of parties to be n, then we let Sigma_n be the set of all entropy vectors of n-partite states.
+If we fix the number of parties to be n, then we let $latex Sigma_n$ be the set of all entropy vectors of n-partite states.
 We don’t make restrictions on the local Hilbert space dimension.
 We want to characterize this entropy vector (as a function of n).
 Since the von Neumann entropy tells us about bipartite entanglement, than this might tell us something about multipartite entanglement.

-If we look at all Sigma_n, then we get a convex cone once we take a closure.
+If we look at all $latex Sigma_n$, then we get a convex cone once we take a closure.
 Call this the entropy cone.
 What sort of inequalities do we know which characterize this entropy cone?

 • For one party, we know positivity.